Today’s question is from Justin Baumann:

 Yes, many of the best-designed American courses are private and exclusive, and therefore could be considered elitist.
 But one great thing that I think today’s golf architecture enthusiasts have done is help promote public, affordable, and architecturally interesting courses.

 Until recently, these courses had few means of mass exposure.
 To arrange a visit from the old guard of “experts” often required a hefty ad spend.
 That’s why for decades you hardly ever heard of places like Ravisloe or Aiken or Pacific Grove, and many courses of that type failed.
 But social media and “woke golf culture” (for all the problems that both have) have changed that status quo.
-Courses that would have otherwise remained unknown have received their due recognition, and new crop of voices on golf course architecture has emerged.
+Courses that would have otherwise remained unknown have received their due recognition, and new voices on golf course architecture have emerged.
 For the most part, in my opinion, these trends have been positive for golf courses and golfers alike.